dyordan1/531/README.md

 ## Dev

 This project is setup with direnv + a nix flake that will fetch everything you need.
 You don't have to use it, but install [Nix](https://nixos.org/download/) and setup [direnv](https://direnv.net/) if you'd like to.

+An example app state is in `example.json`, import it in the app to have some more data to play around with than you can easily generate with usage.